Before The Heist Pre-1990 Gardner Heist Related Links

 Singer Connor given 4-year term in theft of Wyeth paintings worth $165,000 ("charged with receiving stolen property that had been carried across state lines") Boston Globe January 5, 1976

-Rembrandt Stolen in Boston Recovered New York Times Januray 4, 1976
+Rembrandt Stolen in Boston Recovered by New York Times Januray 4, 1976

 Boston Police Expect Break in Rembrandt portrait heist Boston Globe April 16, 1975